OCR-D/ocrd-website/site/en/spec/glossary.md

 ### (OCR-D) Application

-Application composed of various servers that can execute processors; can be a desktop computer, a distributed system comprising a controller and multiple processing servers, or an HPC cluster.
+Application composed of various servers that can execute processors; can be a desktop computer or workstation, a distributed system comprising a controller and multiple processing servers, or an HPC cluster.

 ### OCR-D Web-API